berops/claudie/docs/input-manifest/input-manifest.md

 - `gcpProject`

-  project id of an already existing GCP project.
+  Project id of an already existing GCP project where the infrastructure is to be created.

 ## Hetzner